BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_4_Understanding_the_Descriptor.md

 The HD wallet, which is short for the Hierarchical Deterministic Wallet, was defined in [BIP-32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki).
 It's a hierarchical design where a single "seed" generates an extended private key, which includes not just the private key but also a "chain code" that can be used to create descendents of that key.
 The key and chain code can be used to deterministically generate chains of keys (and therefore addresses) for a variety of purposes.
 A Bitcoin HD wallet will typically have individual chains of keys (and addresses) for a variety of different address types.
 But, they can all be restored from that seed (or from that master extended private key) because of their determinism: the addresses are always created in the same way provided that you have the same starting points (your master extended private key and a specific index [0,1,...,n] for a specific type of address).

-> :book: ***What is a BIP?*** A BIP is a Bitcoin Improvement Proposal.
+> 📖 ***What is a BIP?*** A BIP is a Bitcoin Improvement Proposal.
 It's an in-depth suggestion for a change to the Bitcoin Core code.
 Often, when a BIP has been sufficiently discussed and updated, it will become an actual part of the Bitcoin Core code.
 BIP-32 is one of many examples.

 ## Understand Descriptor Wallets